itskalvik/itskalvik.github.io/content/authors/admin/_index.md

 ## About Me

-My research lies at the intersection of machine learning and robotics, with a focus on approximate inference (Bayesian learning) and path planning.
-Currently, I am investigating sparse Gaussian processes to tackle critical issues in robotics.
-These include generating explainable DNN predictions, sensor placement, multi-robot informative path planning, and robot motion planning.
+My research lies at the intersection of machine learning and robotics, with a particular emphasis on environmental monitoring and autonomous systems.
+I develop algorithms for sensor placement and informative path planning, with current work focusing on enabling autonomous underwater vehicles to perform efficient inspection and monitoring tasks in challenging marine environments.